-- Represents historical cost net of investments exited and investments written off to nil. - Represents follow-up on investments committed to by the Corporation but not yet executed.
+\ Represents historical cost net of investments exited and investments written off to nil.

+\\ Represents follow-up on investments committed to by the Corporation but not yet executed.

 All investments have been made in accordance with OETF guidelines.
-As at March 31, 2022, the OETF investment portfolio consisted of investments in 2 different companies, ranging from 0.20% to 0.36% of net assets.
+As at March 31, 2023, the OETF investment portfolio consisted of investment in 1 company, at 0.26% of net assets.
 The percentage calculations exclude impaired investments in companies with a nominal or nil carrying value.

-61,592 shares of Peraso Inc. are currently held in escrow for OCGC from the Peraso Inc. transaction.
+61,592 shares of Peraso Inc. are currently held in escrow for VO from the Peraso Inc. transaction.
 The value of these shares is not included in the OETF investments as the restrictions on these shares are such that the value may not be realized.
 Due to the uncertainty of realization, income from these shares will be reported when released from escrow.